 Can you imagine having the keys to a kingdom?
 How awesome would that be!!
 This is true in all domains, especialy when it comes to your website.
 This is almost like the holy grail of website attacks, gain access and do what you want with someone else’s pride and joy.

 In any of these scenarios the attacker is able to, more often than not, monetize “their” new website.
 Yes, the fact that they have gained access to your website makes it theirs now.
-On a side note, we are seeing a tremendous number of websites being used to mine bitcoins specifically, but being it’s the new Billion dollar currency it only makes sense, but I digress.
+On a side note, we are seeing a tremendous number of websites being used to mine bitcoins specifically, but being that it’s the new billion dollar currency it only makes sense, but I digress.

 Back to the point…

-None of this, ofcourse, is new to our industry.
+None of this, of course, is new to our industry.
 Just crawl through the archives of this blog and you’ll find scores of data points that talk to the various scenarios addressed above.
 What you won’t find though is this new trend that we’re seeing.

-Since the shutdown of the Blackhole Exploit kit we’ve been sitting back idly waiting for the next big thing, and perhaps this is it, but then again, perhaps it’s nothing more something that hid in the shadow and is only now finally out in plain sight.
+Since the shutdown of the Blackhole Exploit kit we’ve been sitting back idly waiting for the next big thing, and perhaps this is it, but then again, perhaps it’s nothing more than something that hid in the shadow and is only now finally out in plain sight.

 Let’s talk a little about website mesh networks and how they are being used to distribute malware.